mathewjordan/yith/README.md

 ## Limitations

 - Yith is a proof of concept and should net yet be used for production sites.
 - Yith currently only works with IIIF Presentation 3.0 API manifests.
-2.1 and 2.0 support will be coming soon.
 - Yith is optimized for usage with manifests where the initial index of `items` in the `body` is of `"type": "Image"`.